 “I’ve known about the Sixes since I was old enough to know what a ranch was,” Joe says.
 “Nearly all young cowboys dreamed of working there.
 When Louise and I first got married, we’d drive by the entrance to the Dixon Creek Ranch or the headquarters here in Guthrie, and I’d think, ‘Man, I’ll never be able to work there,’ but they offered me a job, which I considered a great honor.”

 After running North Camp for several years, Joe moved to town and worked as wagon boss for a short time before heading north to run the Dixon Creek Division.
-In 2008, general manager Mike Gibson stepped down in order to focus on his own ranches in Cottle and King Counties.
-Anne Marion asked Joe to come back to Guthrie and take over as general manager.
+In 2008, Anne Marion asked Joe to come back to Guthrie and take over as general manager of the Four Sixes Ranch.

 “As a young man, I never thought I’d have the opportunity to work here, but through a God chain of events, we’ve ended up running the ranch,” Joe says.
 “There have been a lot of changes, and Louise and I have been fortunate to be a part of those — the extreme blessing in our lives.”